Blog, Social Media Challenge

 My phone became my sidekick again from early morning till about 2pm.
 I had errands to run in the morning meaning I was gone from the house.
 Not usually a big deal but today was the day our new cabinets were going to be delivered.

 When I ordered them, I asked the salesman to make a note for the delivery drivers to call an hour before they arrived so I could make sure I was home.
 Needless to say, that note was not enough to curb my worrisome tendencies.
 I checked my phone every five minutes, worried that I didn’t have my ringer on or that I missed the call when I was in the bathroom or getting my chiropractic adjustment.
+If you need an osteopath for sciatica, specialized treatments can help reduce nerve pain and improve mobility.

 The problem arose when this emotion started changing my tone and attitude towards others.
 I was short with my kids and was antsy all day long with labored breathing.
 The moment the phone rang and it was the delivery, I immediately relaxed.
 I didn’t touch my phone for the rest of the evening and my whole demeanor switched back to calm.